Demonstration on Tahrir Square in the centre of Cairo on 1 February 2011

 Human rights

 The rights to freedom of opinion, freedom of assembly, freedom of association and press freedom enshrined in the constitution have been increasingly restricted since 2014.
-All forms of public criticism are suppressed; anyone expressing critical views – including on social media – faces criminal prosecution.
+Public criticism is suppressed; anyone expressing critical views – including on social media – is likely to face criminal prosecution.

 Human rights organisations are reporting arbitrary arrests, torture and forced disappearances, as well as inhumane conditions in the overcrowded prisons.
-According to Amnesty International, Egypt is among the countries with the highest number of death sentences and executions.
+In contrast to international trends, Egypt often imposes and executes death penalties.

 Corruption